 So who am I?
 By day I am a procurement category manager.
 By night – weather permitting – I am an avid amateur astronomer.
 My wife and children think that I am mad, after all, according to them who in their right mind would willingly stand outside in freezing conditions squinting down a telescope in the hope of glimpsing a fuzzy patch of light!
 I disagree, and argue that when you have looked at the rings of Saturn, studied the bands on Jupiter and split a difficult double star then you will appreciate what astronomy is about.
 Oh yes, and that fuzzy patch of light just happens to be another galaxy from where, who knows, another being may be looking back at our galaxy and trying to convince a sceptical family about his or her sanity!

 My interest in astronomy started as a young boy when my father bought me a telescope.
 It was small, and cheap and although you could focus it there were no interchangeable lenses.
 But it sparked an interest that is still with me today.
-About eleven years ago I finally got around to buying myself a telescope – the one my father bought me is possibly gathering dust in some dark recess of my parents attic – and once more began observing the night sky.
+Some years ago I finally got around to buying myself a telescope and once more began observing the night sky.
 It was my experience, or rather lack of, when buying that telescope that has partly prompted me to set up this web site.

 The telescope purchased was a Tasco 60mm refractor, commonly referred to, as I have since learnt, as a ‘department store ‘scope’.
 I was seduced by the offering of ‘a powerful, high magnification telescope capable of up to 525x magnification’.
 With hindsight I would have done considerably more research into the subject, but at the time what did I know.
 However, luckily it proved to be quite a reasonable telescope with a good offering of accessories and lenses included in the package.
 Views of the moon were, for the size and price, good, the rings around Saturn were visible, as were the cloud bands on Jupiter and the Orion nebula was within its range.
 An amusing story is that when I first set the ‘scope up and found Saturn I rushed excitedly into the house and dragged my wife out to look at the rings around the planet.
 She peered through the lens and then went to the front of the ‘scope a looked at it.
 I asked what she was doing and got the reply “Just looking for where you’ve tipexed this on”.
 It took some convincing that she was really looking at another planet.
 It also produced surprisingly clear views of star fields and clusters such as the Pleiades.
 Despite this, it was still a 60mm refractor complete with the limitations of a small ‘scope.